Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 Broken Bones

-Broken bones are due primarily to the impacts that occur during car accidents.
+Broken bones are due primarily to the impacts that occur during a motor vehicle collision.

 Wrists, arms, ankles, legs, and ribs are all commonly broken during the impact of a car accident.

-More serious breaks will require surgery and may never return to normal.
+More serious breaks will cause severe pain, require surge, and may never return to normal.

-If your broken bone requires surgery, you will have to consult an orthopedic specialist to determine if you should expect any long-term damage.
+If your broken bone requires surgery, your orthopedic injury will have to be treated by a specialist to determine if you should expect any long-term disability.

 -back to top